babylonlabs-io/babylon/x/btcstaking/README.md

 ## States

-The BTC Staking module maintains the following KV stores.
+The BTC Staking module uses the following prefixed namespaces within its KV store to organize different types of data

 ### Parameters

-The [parameter storage](./keeper/params.go) maintains the BTC Staking module's parameters.
+The [parameter management](./keeper/params.go) maintains the BTC Staking module's parameters.
 The BTC Staking module's parameters are represented as a `Params` [object](../../proto/babylon/btcstaking/v1/params.proto) defined as follows: